-The Heating, Air Conditioning and Refrigeration (HVAC) Program covers all aspects of installing, troubleshooting and servicing heating, ventilating and air conditioning, and refrigeration systems.
-This program combines class work with realistic hands-on lab experiences to prepare students for career opportunities as repair persons, business owners, wholesalers and residential sales.
+The Heating, Air Conditioning and Refrigeration (HVAC) program covers all aspects of installing, troubleshooting and servicing heating, ventilating and air conditioning and refrigeration systems.
+This program combines class work with realistic hands-on lab experiences to prepare students for career opportunities as repair persons, business owners, wholesalers and in residential sales.

 Is it for you?